 If successful in this pursuit, the broker is positioned as a specialist investment property adviser, essentially rebranding their offer in the marketplace at a critical time and in a way that can support their business to truly accelerate.

-The rebranding of the mortgage broker is a topical issue; however, rather than being inspired by the recent "media noise" Hayek observes around the loyal commission, it's a strategy that has its roots in professional development,
+The rebranding of the mortgage broker is a topical issue; however, rather than being inspired by the recent "media noise" Hayek observes around the royal commission, it's a strategy that has its roots in professional development.

 Drawing on a PhD in organisational psychology and a background in business coaching, Hayek explains: “In uncertain times, that’s when brokers are most required.

 “Currently, brokers have a great opportunity in that clients are looking for their expertise.
 Now is the time for brokers to be brave, to stand up and offer that.
 At Blue Wealth, we talk to our broker partners about being a solutions provider.
 Their job is to find solutions for their client’s problems and ambitions, and our job at Blue Wealth is to help the broker understand those solutions.”

 One major issue requiring a solution is that a significant number of Australians have a shortfall in the vicinity of $1m–$2m in their retirement funds, meaning they will not be able to sustain the lifestyle they desire once they stop working.

 “What we are trying to do is make brokers more aware of the gap their clients will retire with and help them understand how to bridge that gap”

 Brokers have an unrivalled opportunity to educate their clients on how to bridge what is referred to as “the gap” through property and other investments.
 However, first of all brokers must be educated themselves, and this is a prime objective for Blue Wealth as more Australians are lured into a false sense of financial security based on the value of their home.